Spend management

 Ethical and sustainable procurement requirements

-According to Amazon Business’ 2025 State of Procurement report, corporate social responsibility mandates are seen as the biggest external challenge to procurement operations for leaders, ranking above unexpected economic changes and rising costs.
+Corporate social responsibility mandates are some of the biggest external challenges for procurement operations, above unexpected economic changes and rising costs.

-4 best practices for building complementary procurement and SCM strategies
+4 best practices for aligning procurement with supply chain management

 1. Increase collaboration and shared knowledge